 - 1. The move to open scope in 2018 - 2.
 Increased recycling and recovery targets from 2018 - 3.
 Revised EEE and WEEE reporting categories - 4.
-Achieving increased national collection targets from 2018 - 5.
-Researching and quantifying the potential for use of "substantiated estimates" of total WEEE collection and treatment to fully represent UK national performance, and the associated impact on producer compliance scheme targets
+Approaches to be taken to determine suitable levels for future national collection targets from 2018 - 5.
+Researching and quantifying the potential for use of "substantiated estimates" of total WEEE collection and treatment to fully represent UK national performance, and the associated impact on producer compliance scheme targets - 6.
+Setting or maintaining any national reporting protocols which may be necessary - 7.
+Investigations into potential measures to increase WEEE collections in future